QMSTR/web/content/blog/qmstr-newsletter-8.md

 based Java projects, a finished definition of the reporting API, the introduction of "easy mode" (see below), improved author detection and more steps towards an automated HTML reporter.
-Sprint 5 was the last roud of new features before Quartermaster v0.1 will be wrapped up for release.
+Sprint 5 was the last round of new features before Quartermaster v0.1 will be wrapped up for release.
 We will use the final sprint in this quarter to tie up loose ends, polish, containerise, document and demonstrate, and to prepare the v0.1 release.
 The first milestone will be concluded with the v0.2